Skip to content

 1. Make sure you have the latest version of the gh-pages branch from origin:

 Do not git checkout gh-pages, because you will not be able to build the documentation there.
-Do git checkout with master, develop or any other branch based from one of these.
+Instead, git checkout master, develop, or any other branch based on one of these.

 mike serve